UnityHPC/unity-web-portal/README.md

     * Make sure this file is not world readable!
 1. If using mulitple domains, create `deployment/overrides/<domain>/config/config.ini`
 1. If using custom UIDNumber/GIDNumber mappings, create `deployment/custom_user_mappings/*.csv`
+    * The 1st column is UID, the 2nd column is both UIDNumber and GIDNumber
 1. Add logos to `webroot/assets/footer_logos/`

 ## Integration